 Here~$\CI_d$ is a differential~$d$-form polynomial in the gauge and gravity fields, which can be obtained from~$\CI_{d+2}$ via the descent procedure~\cite{AlvarezGaume:1983ig,AlvarezGaume:1984dr,Bardeen:1984pm},

 where a subscript~$p$ indicates a differential~$p$-form.

 Broadly speaking, we can group the terms in the anomaly polynomial as follows,

 The terms in~$\CI^{\text{gauge}}_{d+2}$ are monomials in the Chern classes~$c_k(f)$ for a dynamical or background gauge field~$f$; they are~$2k$-forms, as well as Casimir invariants of the gauge group.
 If the gauge field is dynamical, the theory is only consistent if all of its anomalies vanish or can be cancelled.
 The anomaly corresponding to~$c_{d+2}(f)$ is irreducible, i.e.~it cannot be cancelled, and hence it must vanish.
-Any remaining reducible gauge anomalies in should be cancelled, e.g.~by a Higgs or Green-Schwarz (GS) mechanism.
-Terms in~$\CI^{\text{gauge}}_{d+2}$ that only involve background gauge fields encode 't Hooft anomalies for global flavor symmetries, which need not cancel.
+Any remaining reducible gauge anomalies should be cancelled, e.g.~by a Higgs or Green-Schwarz (GS) mechanism.
+Terms in~$\CI^{\text{gauge}}_{d+2}$ that only involve background gauge fields encode 't Hooft anomalies for global symmetries, which need not cancel.
 Instead, they furnish robust observables that are often accessible even in strongly coupled theories.
 There can also be mixed anomalies involving dynamical and background gauge fields, which in general need not cancel either.

 The terms in~$\CI ^{\text{gravity}}_{d+2}$ are monomials in the Pontryagin classes~$p_k(T)$, which are~$4k$-forms in the curvature two-form~$R$.
 (The argument~$T$ refers to the tangent bundle.)
 If gravity is dynamical, then~$\CI ^{\text{gravity}}_{d+2}$, and any mixed anomalies involving gravity and dynamical gauge fields, must cancel.
-In this paper we will discuss quantum field theories, so that the metric is a non-dynamical background field, and hence~$\CI ^{\text{gravity}}_{d+2}$ need not vanish.
-Rather, the gravitational anomalies encoded by~$\CI ^{\text{gravity}}_{d+2}$ are analogous to 't Hooft anomalies for global flavor symmetries, and the same is true for mixed anomalies involving background gravity and gauge fields.
+In this paper we will discuss quantum field theories; the metric only appears as a non-dynamical background field, and hence~$\CI ^{\text{gravity}}_{d+2}$ need not vanish.
+Rather, the gravitational anomalies encoded by~$\CI ^{\text{gravity}}_{d+2}$ are analogous to 't Hooft anomalies for global symmetries, and the same is true for any mixed anomalies involving the gravity fields.